ShivangShandilya/SDE-Sheet/README.md

 ## Point to be Noted

 This repository was made in order to record my progress and help other students who took upon themselves to solve this sheet.
 Cheating is not promoted and not even advised as this sheet contains only the optimised solutions of the problems which is not helpful if you dont know the base approach.
-For in-depth knowledge of every question do visit Striver's Youtube Channel [takeUforward](https://www.youtube.com/@takeUforward).
+For in-depth knowledge of every question do visit Striver's Youtube Channel [`takeUforward`](https://www.youtube.com/@takeUforward).

+## How to Contribute to SDE-Sheet?

+Take a look at [`Contributing Guide`](https://github.com/ShivangShandilya/SDE-Sheet/blob/main/CONTRIBUTING.md) and also remember to follow [`Code Of Conduct`](https://github.com/ShivangShandilya/SDE-Sheet/blob/main/CODE_OF_CONDUCT.md)

+## 🛡️ License

+SDE-Sheet is licensed under the MIT LICENSE - see the [`LICENSE`](https://github.com/ShivangShandilya/SDE-Sheet/blob/main/LICENSE.md) file for details.

 ### Hope it helps other folks out there.
 Happy Coding !!